Optimize Back-to-School Zoom and Online Learning

 Excessive screen time: Many parents agree kids already spend too much time on screens, thanks to social media and online gaming.
 Add hours of e-learning and kids might spend most of the day staring at a screen.
 This can lead to potential eye issues and attention span challenges.

-Lack of access to good technology: As much as we would like to think everyone nowadays has quality internet access, many people still do not, especially in rural areas where the expensive infrastructure is not yet built.
+Lack of access to good technology: As much as we would like to think everyone nowadays has quality internet access, many people still do not, especially in rural areas where expensive infrastructure has yet to be built.
 Without this access, e-learning is difficult at best and might be impossible.

-While almost all computers will run most video conference applications, get the most out of your e-learning experience with a newer computer with a high-speed internet connection, ensuring you gain the maximum technological benefit.
+While almost all computers will run most video conference applications, get the most out of your virtual learning experience with a newer computer with a high-speed internet connection, ensuring you gain the maximum technological benefit.

 Related Articles